The Man Who Never Missed: Plot

-The Man Who Never Missed concerns an ex-soldier Emile Khadaji, formerly in the service of the "Confed", a generic star-spanning empire (formally a confederacy, hence the name) of solar systems.
+The Man Who Never Missed concerns an ex-soldier, Emile Khadaji, formerly in the service of the Confed, a generic star-spanning empire (formally a confederacy, hence the name) of star systems.
 The Confed has grown large and old, and to maintain its fading grip on power, uses its powerful military to brutally suppress any resistance and to colonialize further worlds.
-During one such campaign which results in the slaughter of three-quarters of a million people in a single pitched battle, Khadaji snaps and deserts while experiencing a religious epiphany which instills him the belief that taking the lives of sapient beings is wrong and that the Confed must be overthrown.
+During one such campaign which results in the slaughter of three-quarters of a million people in a single pitched battle, Khadaji snaps and deserts while experiencing a religious epiphany which instills in him the belief that taking the lives of sapient beings is wrong and that the Confed must be overthrown.
 He escapes and is believed dead by his military superiors.

-While wandering in the nearby city and pondering his experience, the young Khadaji runs into the mysterious priest "Pen" (Pen being not his real name but rather his title; as the current Pen, Pen goes about enshrouded such that his flesh cannot be seen), of the order of the Siblings of the Shroud.
-Pen takes Khadaji in as a student, training him in Pen's martial art sumito ("The 97 steps"; based on the martial art Silat, which inspired Perry).
+While wandering in the nearby city and pondering his experience, the young Khadaji runs into the mysterious priest "Pen" (Pen being not his real name but rather his title; as the current Pen, Pen goes about enshrouded so that his flesh cannot be seen), of the order of the Siblings of the Shroud.
+Pen takes Khadaji in as a student, training him in Pen's martial art sumito ("The 97 steps"; based on the martial art silat).
 Pen also teaches Khadaji the surprisingly complex craft of bartending to the many worlds of the Confed.

-While working as a bartender on the world of Rim, Khadaji falls in love with an "exotic" albino—exotic is the term Perry uses for descendants of humans genetically engineered to be sexually attractive, to exude sex pheromones, and to have an extremely high libido.
+While working as a bartender on the world of Rim, Khadaji falls in love with an albino "exotic" (a descendant of humans genetically engineered to be sexually attractive, exude sex pheromones, and have an extremely high libido).
 Eventually he realizes the extent to which she cheats on him and how she views his martial arts skills as a useful way to protect herself from lustful males.
 Khadaji comes to the conclusion that he needs to further his war against the Confed, but bartending on Rim was wasting time.
 At this point, Pen and Khadaji part ways after a relationship encompassing years.

 Travelling to a college planet, Khadaji begins learning economics and politics and military science.
 While there, he masters the nonlethal civilian weapon: the spetsdōd.
 The spetsdōd is a small weapon which is unobtrusively mounted on the back of one's hands; it is contacted by the index finger to fire.
-When hyperextended, the spetsdōd detonates the loaded dart, propelling it down the length of the index finger at whatever the shooter aims at.
+When the finger is hyperextended, the spetsdōd detonates the loaded dart, propelling it down the length of the index finger at whatever the shooter aims at.
 Within 20 meters, it is described as being an extremely fast and precise weapon—pointshooting taken to its logical conclusion.